 Rifles Refined was born out of a dissatisfaction with the stocks that most rifle manufacturers are producing.
-At the age of 13 having become thoroughly dissatisfied with the uncomfortable excuse for a stock on his pellet rifle, future Rifles Refined owner Owen Armstrong made his first gun stock, carved out of an ugly old walnut blank scrounged from the scrap pile of a local sawmill, inletted and shaped with rusty old chisels and a circular saw, and hand sanded for what seemed like forever before a family friend offered to put a coat of lacquer on it for me.
-While my methods and abilities have most certainly come a long way since then, that first stock is what started me on my quest to make the absolute best possible rifle stocks on the market... always incorporating wood of course.
+At the age of 13 having become thoroughly dissatisfied with the uncomfortable excuse for a stock on his pellet rifle, future Rifles Refined owner Owen Armstrong made his first gun stock, carved out of an ugly old walnut blank scrounged from the scrap pile of a local sawmill, inletted and shaped with rusty old chisels and a circular saw, and hand sanded for what seemed like forever before a family friend offered to put a coat of lacquer on it for him.
+While Owen's methods and abilities have most certainly come a long way since then, that first stock is what started him on the quest to make the absolute best possible rifle stocks on the market... always incorporating wood of course.

-With a background in mechanical engineering I am well aware of the innovations and benefits of polymers and composite materials and I have even been involved in designing and making molds for products of that kind in the past.
+With a background in mechanical engineering Owen is well aware of the innovations and benefits of polymers and composite materials and he has even been involved in designing and making molds for products of that kind in the past.
 However, when it comes to firearms, you will be hard pressed to find someone who enjoys holding a piece of plastic when it's -20 degrees outside, or who would rather admire a FDE coloured injection molded butt stock over a highly figured walnut stock with many many hours of skilled craftsmanship poured into its elegant curves and crisp lines.
-Now each material has it's place and I certainly do enjoy being able to toss my synthetic stocked guns in the bottom of a canoe and crawl across muddy cornfields in the fall with little concern for the finish on my gun.
+Now each material has it's place and being able to toss your synthetic stocked guns in the bottom of a canoe and crawl across muddy cornfields in the fall with little concern for the finish is useful.
 But there are some of us who are looking for more than just the functionality of a tool in a firearm, there are some of us who are looking for the workmanship of an artist.
 For this reason it has been the mission of Rifles Refined to perfect the wood stock using only the highest quality materials, the most painstaking attention to detail, and the most eye catching and ergonomic designs.